Markosverdhi/UpperAirTempAnalysis/README.md

 # UpperAirTempAnalysis
-Analyzing historical data of stratospheric and mid-tropospheric temperatures
+Analyzing historical data of stratospheric and mid-tropospheric temperature deviations from the monthly average